 - Supplements (and drugs) can’t replace good lifestyle changes such as providing flooring with traction, maintaining a healthy body weight, and preventing injuries through adequate warm up and cool down activity.

-One product which contains an adequate level of omega-3 fatty acids and is derived from green lipped mussels is available from https://antinol.co.uk/.
-For a 5% discount enter code VPUKPPR at the checkout page.
+One product which contains an adequate level of omega-3 fatty acids and is derived from green lipped mussels is available at a special discount from our shop https://petpainrelief.co.uk/product-category/omega-3-supplement/